Director, Country Counsel & Company Secretary of Boeing: Always spend Money to build your Character but never otherwise

 During those tough days, when meeting financial ends was difficult, learning from my parents, I always had the courage to spend on necessities - whether my children or my own education, whether for the needs of others, including our family’s orphanage and other necessities.

-Of course, we were taught to be and careful at not being extravagant, which we still are but we continue to put priorities and areas we need to spend and save to secure our future.
+Of course, we were taught to be and careful not to be extravagant, which we still are but we continue to put priorities and areas we need to spend and save to secure our future.

 We also ensure that we spend on others to make their lives better.
 However, I realize that one should secure one’s future so savings are extremely important to ensure that we try and fulfill our dreams and aspirations.